 From that day onwards, I hatched and planned a personal project: the second chance initiative.
 It would set me up towards reacting better to a situation like that.
 Next time a judge gave me such an opportunity and I felt the chap deserving, I would take him on and have the means to do so.
 The idea was to give these deserving people a meaningful second shot or lease on life; to help them build their fishing rod of life instead of feeding them fish.

-It was this second initiative project and my drive to realize it that introduced me to Hasan Ali.
+It was this second initiative project and my drive to realize it that led me to Hasan Ali.